hopdebee/bandcamp-player-evo/README.md

 ``npm i bandcamp-fetch --save``

+``cd`` into the ``bandcamp-player-evo`` folder

+assuming you have cloned ``bandcamp-player-evo`` in your home folder:

-Test it by running ``node ~/bandcamp-player-evo/bandcamp_parser/scrape.js "~/bandcamp-player-evo/bandcamp_parser" "ambient" "drone"`` if no error is given and the albums.json file in ``/bandcamp_parser`` has in it's results the correct ambient and drone ``params``, you're good to go.
+Test it by running ``node ~/bandcamp-player-evo/bandcamp_parser/scrape.js "." "ambient" "drone"`` if no error is given and the albums.json file in ``/bandcamp_parser`` has in it's results the correct ambient and drone ``params``, you're good to go.

-make sure you are in the folder you downloaded from github
+make sure again you are in the folder you downloaded from github

+from your home folder:

 ``cd bandcamp-player-evo``